OndraTom/traemplist/README.md

-# traemplist
+# Traemplist

-Spotify Traemplist generator
+Generator of the true DISCOVER playlist made from the defined playlists and additional configuration.